What is Sharpe Ratio?

 How to calculate Sharpe ratio

-The standard deviation indicates how much the portfolio's return deviates from the expected return and sheds light on the portfolio's volatility.
+The standard deviation indicates how much the portfolio's return deviates from the average return and sheds light on the portfolio's volatility.
 Hence, the Sharpe ratio represents the additional returns that an investor receives per unit of increase in risk.

 How to calculate Sharpe ratio from daily returns